-Native to eastern Brazil, there are about 90 species of the bromeliad Neoregelia that grow wild in the rainforests of South America.
+There are about 90 species of the bromeliad Neoregelia that grow wild in the rainforests of South America.
 Beyond that, there are hundreds of hybrids, with an amazing variety of size, form, and color.
 Neoregelias range from the very large, almost statuesque bromeliads, to the squat and colorful landscape plants seen throughout the tropics.
-Indoors, the most common neoregelia species don't have the towering flower bracts of other bromeliads—their flowers stay closer to the central cup and the newer leaves flush different colors.
+Indoors, the most common Neoregelia species don't have the towering flower bracts of other bromeliads—their flowers stay closer to the central cup, and the newer leaves flush different colors.
 Nevertheless, these are beautiful plants in their own right.
 These plants are safe to grow outside in U.S. Department of Agriculture plant hardiness zones 9 and 10 but must be kept indoors as houseplants during cooler months in the rest of the zones in the United States.

 - Water: Keep water in the central cup.
-Change water frequently with clean water to prevent odor and bacteria.
+Change the water frequently with clean water to prevent odor and bacteria.

 Mature bromeliads should not be repotted.
-Smaller bromeliads can be potted into small containers until they are established, then moved into 4" or 6" pots until they flower.
+Smaller bromeliads can be potted into small containers until they are established, then moved into four- or six-inch pots until they flower.
 Neoregelias are somewhat lower, broader plants than some of the other bromeliads (like Guzmania and Aechmea), so they are less likely to topple over in their new pots.

 By far the most common Neoregelia species seen in garden centers is the Neoregelia carolinae, which grows in larger rosettes of strappy, narrow leaves, often with beautiful variegation.
-As the plant flowers, the center of the cup blushes red and small flowers emerge.
-Mature plants are usually under one foot in height and will spread up to 20 inches.
-Many other neoregelia species are available, but these are considerably less common and harder to find.
+As the plant flowers, the center of the cup blushes red, and small flowers emerge.
+Mature plants are usually less than a foot in height and spread up to 20 inches.
+Many other Neoregelia species are available, but these are considerably less common and harder to find.